ANZ (bank): Out-sourcing of jobs

 ANZ has continued to out-source jobs in countries other than Australia and this has caused some controversy with some outlets.
 ANZ have been progressively increasing work output from offshore offices.
 ANZ's Bangalore office has been operational since 1989, making it one of the first organisations to employ IT staff based in India.
 ANZ employs around 4,800 staff in Bangalore, India.
 1500 IT positions, 2000 positions in Payments and Institutional Operations and International and High Value Services and 1300 positions in Operations Personal Banking have been shifted from Melbourne to India.
 In 2006, ANZ predicted that by 2010, over 2000 jobs would have been shifted from Australia to Bangalore.
 In 2012, ANZ transferred 360 permanent staff from Melbourne and Bangalore to Capgemini.
 All these staff worked in the Technology Testing and Environment Space.
 As ANZ CIO Anne announced earlier that ANZ want a Hybrid model of technology in order to achieve the 2017 Technology roadmap.

 Anti-competitive conduct

-Despite the ANZ taking advantage of block-chain technology the ANZ had blocked businesses making use of Bitcoin.
-The ANZ and others were investigated by the Australian Competition & Consumer Commission and cleared of colluding with other banks on the issue of Bitcoin based business.
+Despite ANZ taking advantage of block-chain technology, ANZ had blocked businesses making use of Bitcoin.
+ANZ and others were investigated by the Australian Competition & Consumer Commission and cleared of colluding with other banks on the issue of Bitcoin based business.